viamrobotics/docs/docs/services/slam/cartographer/_index.md

 #### Maps not appearing in UI

 When generating a larger map, it will take longer for Cartographer to return the desired map.
-This can result in errors or failed requests for a map, however, this will not affect the `viam-server` or `cartographer` process.
+This can result in errors or failed requests for a map, however, this will not affect the `viam-server` or `cartographer-module` process.
 Re-requesting the map can and should be successful, although there is currently a fundamental limit for the size of map that can be transmitted to the UI and this issue will become more common as you approach it.

 #### Dataset mode produces an error